Sheep Breed Survey

-In Autumn 2020 sheep producers throughout the Great Britain will be asked once again about the breeds of ewes and rams that they keep on thier holdings.
+In Autumn 2020 sheep producers throughout the Great Britain were asked once again about the breeds of ewes and rams that they keep on their holdings.

 The survey doesn’t just inform us about the sire and dam breeds used in UK sheep production, its impact is far wider than that.